This article is Part 4 of our series on Manual J load calculations for new HVAC installations.

-These are the vents where air gets pulled into the system (return) and blown out (supply) after being heated or cooled.
-When you change something about your ducts, you might need larger or smaller return and supply vents.
+These are the vents where the air gets pulled into the system (return) and blown out (supply) after being heated or cooled.
+When you change something about your ducts, you might need a larger or smaller return and supply vents.
 Here’s why:

 - A bigger duct might need a bigger “boot” to fit on the end of it.
 When this is the case, your vents might increase in size, but only slightly.

-- Your grilles and registers might have been the wrong size to begin with (it’s common!).
+- Your grilles and registers might have been the wrong size, to begin with (it’s common!).
 Ductwork modifications present a good opportunity for fixing the problem.

 - If you need to re-route some of the ductwork, you might need new grilles or registers in different parts of your home.